HashNuke/realm/README.md

 end)
 ```

+#### validates_uniqueness(record, field_name, options)

+Validates if the uniqueness of the record, by using the condition passed.
+Ideally you'll be using checking the database or some source to validate if this record is unique in some way.

+Valid options:

+* `condition` - function to check the uniqueness.
+It should accept a record and should return `true` if the record's field's value is unique.
+* `message` - custom error message

+This is the only function without a variant, which accepts a fourth argument (like other validation helpers).
+If you want any other condition, just specify it in the condition option itself.

 ### Adding custom validation

 Easy peasy... add your custom validations to the `validate` function.
 Make sure you return the record at the end.